AlCode88/CompleteBashShellScripting/15_input_output_read_echo/README.md

 - Even for your single digit command line argument you can take curly braces but it is not required
 <br> ![image](../images/157.png)

-- Use case of `$#` means to define the number of command line arguments
+- Use case of `$#` means to define the number of command line arguments passed to your script
 <br> ![image](../images/158.png)

 - Use case for `$*` or `$@` means everything it will pass